Frequently Asked Questions

 9. Is it possible for my student to certify in CPR?

 The Utah State Office of Education offers a CPR certification in high school health classes and in many of the science technology classes.
-Health teachers complete a free Instructor Certifying course that enables them to issue cards through the Utah State Office of Education.
+Health teachers complete a free Instructor Certifying course that enables them to issue cards through the USOE.

 1. Where can I find the K-2 Physical Education Core Curriculum?

 Physical Education is part of the K-2 Integrated Core Curricululm.
-There is specific physical education curricula for grades 3 - 12 and can be found on the Utah State Office of Education Physical Education Website.
+There is specific physical education curricula for grades 3 - 12 and can be found on the USOE Physical Education website.

 2. What is the licensing requirement to teach elementary physical education in Utah?